cdot/HSAC/README.md

 which is modelled using a symmetric sigmoidal curve
 `F = D + (A - D) / (1 + (T / C) ^ B)` where T is the
 temperature, F is a degradation factor, and A, B, C and D are constants.
+After each run the filter life at that temperature is predicted and the proportion of filter life used on that run is subtracted from the total predicted runtime for the filter.

-The default constants are derived from the data provided by Coltri for an MCH 16/ET, and Bauer for a PE100, though you can provide your own coefficients to match your compressor/filters in the settings (accessed using the <span class="fas fa-sliders-h"></span> icon on the top right).
+The default constants for the static compressor are derived from the data provided by Coltri for an MCH 16/ET, and for the portable compressor by Bauer for a PE100, though you can provide your own coefficients to match your compressor/filters in the settings (accessed using the <span class="fas fa-sliders-h"></span> icon on the top right).

 ### Loans
 Outgoing loans are recorded by selection from the inventory.
 Loan